Bangladesh students vow to resume protests unless leaders freed

 – Jobs crisis –

-Protests began this month over the reintroduction of a quota scheme reserving more than half of all government jobs for certain candidates.
+Protests began this month over the reintroduction of a quota scheme reserving more than half of all government jobs for certain groups.

 With around 18 million young Bangladeshis out of work, according to government figures, the move deeply upset graduates facing an acute employment crisis.